Apply for the test and trace self-isolation payment

 - details of your employment

-- photos or scanned image of your bank statement covering the last month
+- photos or scanned image of your bank statement covering the last month, must show your name and account number

 - if employed: photos or scanned image of your most recent wage slip